 To find out more, and to see if a home reversion plan is suitable for you, get in touch with our experts today on free phone 0203 817 6050

-If you are considering equity release, we strongly recommend that you read our ‘Advantages and disadvantages of Equity Release’ page carefully and talk to one of our specialists before deciding if you wish to proceed.
+If you are considering equity release, we strongly recommend that you read our equity release page carefully and talk to one of our specialists before deciding if you wish to proceed.

-Equity release may involve a home reversion plan or lifetime mortgage which is secured against your property.
-To understand the features and risks, please ask us for a personalised illustration.
+Please be aware that equity release may involve a home reversion plan or lifetime mortgage which is secured against your property.
+All features and risks are thoroughly explained in your free personalised illustration.